Chicken Fricassee, a classic French dish, is made with chicken, mushrooms, carrots, and onions in a creamy sauce.

 Instructions

-- Carefully slice each chicken breast in half lengthwise to create two thin pieces (as if you were butterflying them, but continue slicing all the way through).
+- Carefully slice chicken breasts in half lengthwise to create two thin pieces (as if you were butterflying them, but continue slicing all the way through).
 Alternately, pound chicken breasts to a 1 inch thickness.
-Season with salt and pepper
+Season with salt and pepper on all sides.

 - In a sauté pan over medium heat, add butter.
 When melted and bubbling, add prepared chicken breasts.
-Cook chicken for 2-3 minutes per side, or until lightly browned.
+Cook chicken for 2-3 minutes per side, or until lightly browned and they release easily from the pan.
 Remove from pan and set aside.

 - Add carrots and onions to pan and cook for 2 minutes, stirring occasionally.
 Add mushrooms and cook for another 2 to 3 minutes, or until lightly browned and onions are turning translucent.

 - Add minced garlic and cook for 30 seconds.
-Watch carefully as minced garlic can burn quickly.
 Add flour and toss vegetables to coat.
 Cook for 30 seconds.

-- Add chicken broth, heavy cream, and lemon juice to the pan, scraping the bottom of the pan to deglaze.
-Add chicken breasts back to pan and cook for another 3-4 more minutes, or until chicken reaches an internal temperature of 165 degrees Fahrenheit. (if using a thicker cut of meat, or bone-in chicken, additional time will be needed to cook through.)
+- Add chicken broth, heavy cream, and lemon juice to the pan, whisking and scraping the bottom of the pan to deglaze.
+Nestle chicken breasts into the sauce and cook for another 3-4 more minutes, or until chicken reaches an internal temperature of 165 degrees Fahrenheit. (if using a thicker cut of meat or bone-in chicken, additional time will be needed to cook through.)

 - Remove pan from heat and allow to sit for 5 minutes to allow sauce to thicken.
 Sprinkle with chopped parsley just before serving.